 This accommodation used to be an Ottoman-style home built several centuries ago.
-But today it welcomes guests offering clean traditional Turkish rooms with character, fresh homemade Turkish breakfasts, attentive and helpful service, and a restaurant on the top floor with a bit of the view of the sea.
+But today it welcomes guests offering clean traditional Turkish rooms with character, fresh homemade Turkish breakfasts, attentive and helpful service, and a restaurant on the top floor with a bit of a view of the sea.
 And a stay here with breakfast costs less than $30 per night in the high season.

-The atmosphere here is so homely, thanks to home-like rooms, that you will feel like being in a homestay than in a hotel.
-I visited many traditional villages in Turkey and stayed in various traditional guesthouses and can confirm that rooms in the Marmara guesthouse look very authentic.
+The atmosphere here is so homely, thanks to home-like rooms, that you will feel more like being in a homestay than in a hotel.
+I visited many traditional villages in Turkey and stayed in various traditional guesthouses and can confirm that the rooms in the Marmara guesthouse look very authentic.

 Other Cool Places to Stay in Istanbul Sultanahmet Old City

 I know there are plenty of hotels in Sultanahmet.
 I wanted to share some of those that I saved for myself and that I will always recommend to my friends and family who come to visit Istanbul.